kotamine/DairyApps/Robot/README.md

 # Robotic Milking Systems

 ## Concept
 This application is developed as a decision-support tool for dairy producers in assessing their investment decisions for robotic milking systems (AMS).
-The primary motivation for this app is the increasing labor shortage in the dairy industry and the advancement of AMS.
+The primary motivation for this app comes from the increasing labor shortage in the dairy industry and the advancement of AMS technology.

 ## Goals